-- Centers for Disease Control and Prevention
+- Centers for Disease Control and Prevention,

-- Community Commons
+- Community Commons,

-- Community Needs Index
+- Community Needs Index,

-- County Health Rankings and Roadmaps
+- County Health Rankings and Roadmaps,

-- Georgia Department of Public Health
+- Georgia Department of Public Health,

-- Georgia Prevention Project
+- Georgia Prevention Project and

-- U.S. Census Bureau
+- U.S. Census Bureau.

 Many publicly available data sources are only at the county level and not in smaller segments.
-However, where possible, the data was analyzed at the zip code or census tract level to get a more comprehensive understanding of community health needs.
-Data sources reviewed for this assessment for this assessment can be found with the following data tables.
+However, where possible, the data was analyzed at the zip code or census-tract level to get a more comprehensive understanding of community health needs.
+Data sources reviewed for this assessment can be found in the associated data tables.